dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 &#8680; Query the node's available devices again and you'll see a second device.

-    heketi-cli node info $NODE_ID_6
+    heketi-cli node info $NODE_ID_SIX

 That node now has 2 devices.
+The new device will be used by subsequent `PVC` being served by this cluster.

 ~~~~
 Node Id: 3f39ebf3c8c82531a7ba447135742776